thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

   - Anouncing Hanover's second Rust meetup
   - clog - A conventional changelog generator for the rest of us
   - Organizing Hanovers first Rust meetup
+  - Testing Services with Http in Angular 2
   - Understanding XOR with Keras and TensorFlow
-  - Announcing Angular 2 Master Class in Sydney

 ---
 It's been roughly one year ago since we organized Hannover's first [Rust meetup](http://blog.thoughtram.io/announcements/rust/meetups/2014/06/24/organizing-hannovers-first-rust-meetup.html).
 Time has passed on and [nickel](http://nickel.rs/) has grown into a really nice web application framework with a very active community and 31 individual contributors as of the time of writing this.